Things were not going well for celebrity Spiritualist medium Dr. Henry Slade in 1892.

 Jackson [MI] Citizen Patriot 12 March 1892: p.
 6

-Glad we could clear that up, but not exact the stuff of a Nobel Prize for Journalism.
+Glad we could clear that up, but not exactly the stuff of a Nobel Prize for Journalism.

 And what about those “vicious,” those “unnatural and disgusting practices” that got Dr. Slade expelled from Duluth?
 Possibly he was a homosexual/transsexual, something for which the 19th century had little tolerance.
 Native American shamans or other persons claiming to communicate with the spirit world were often homosexual or of ambiguous sexuality.
 While this gender fluidity was said to grant special paranormal powers, the Duluth authorities of 1892 were not impressed.